 While there are creative ways to use worldschooling principles without flying across the globe, worldschooling which involves travel is increasingly accessible to more and more parents.
 This is due in part to:

 - Possibility to work remotely

-- No Homework.
 Did you complain about homework as a child?
 Does your child hate the sound of the word?
 Well, with worldschooling there is no homework.
-None is needed because all the learning is hands-on and knowledge occurs spontaneously, through experiences.
+None is needed because all the learning is hands-on, and knowledge occurs spontaneously, through experiences.

-- Hands-On Learning Opportunities.
-If your child goes to an alternative school where hands-on learning is encouraged, then she is one of the lucky few.
-In most schools, kids get “ready-made” projects, handouts to fill and teachers lecturing them while they sit still and take notes.
-There might be some hands-on learning in a science class once in a while or an occasional field trip.
-But for the most part, it’s all about the teacher telling the students about the world as opposed to children experiencing the world for themselves.
+If your child goes to an alternative school where hands-on learning is encouraged, then they are among the lucky few.
+In most schools, kids get “ready-made” projects, workbooks, handouts, and teachers lecturing them while they sit still and take notes.

 - Stepping outside of your comfort zones (mental and physical) and adopting to change and new environments helps build resilience.

-- Meeting new people (mentors and inspirational “teachers”) from different cultures encourages curiosity, compassion, peace, and acceptance.
+- Meeting new friends (mentors and inspirational “teachers”) from different cultures encourages curiosity, compassion, peace, and acceptance.

 - Hearing a different language makes the brain grow and helps improve communication.

 - Connecting with others and each other helps build relationships.

 - Traveling helps children understand how big the world is and that it extends much farther than their immediate surroundings or the “bubble” of the classroom.